githubfornocoders/nocode-api-github-pages/README.md

 - The URL of the JSON file is `http://YOUR-GITHUB-ACCOUNT/YOUR-REPO-NAME/api.json`.

 ## Credit and license
 This project was created primarily using the [GitHub Pages gem for Jekyll](https://github.com/github/pages-gem) and a slightly modified [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate).
-It is licensed under [The Unlicense](https://github.com/pglevy/plain-vanilla-gh-pages/blob/main/LICENSE), which allows everything and promises nothing. 😎